SparkDevNetwork/Rock/RockWeb/Readme.txt

 + Fixed an exception that would occur in the Group Sync job when attempting to create a login for a person with no name.
 + Fixed an issue preventing user-drawn geofences from filtering groups and people.
 + Fixed an issue that kept inline Lava shortcodes from having recursive capabilities.
++ Fixed an issue that was causing the 'send signature document reminder' to create a new document instead of using the existing one.
 + Fixed an issue when impersonating another user that would result in the Restore button not always being visible in the administrator toolbar.
 + Fixed an issue where copying a communication template would not reset IsSystem to false.
 + Fixed an issue where text and SMS messages created through a workflow, job, etc., would not resolve Lava commands successfully.